knot2006/oni-mod-crash-solver/README.md

 Once a `mods.json` file is given, follow the instructions at prompt.
 If an exception occurs, a backup file is present next to the `mods.json` file.

-**Print** will list out the mods by name that are confirmed OK followed by the list of mods currently being tested by if enabled and name.
+**Print** will list out the mods by name that are confirmed OK followed by the list of mods currently being tested by if enabled/disabled and name.

 **Refresh** will rewrite the JSON file, useful if ONI rewrote the file after crashing from unrelated means (system instability).